Menstrual Discs vs Period Cups

 A menstrual disc doesn’t block the vaginal canal, so it is possible to have mess-free sex while continuing to wear it.
 A menstrual cup sits in the vaginal canal and must be removed before having penetrative sex

 FLEX Disc is made from a medical-grade polymer used in many types of medical devices such as surgical tools.
-Menstrual cups, including FLEX Cup, are usually made from medical-grade silicone, although some brands use different materials, such as rubber.
+Menstrual cups, including FLEX Cup, are usually made from medical-grade silicone, although some brands use different materials, such as rubber or latex.